-[Insert appropriate reference to the expected form and content of the auditor's report.]
+[Insert appropriate reference to the expected form and content of the auditor's report including, if applicable, the reporting on other information in accordance with SSA 720 (Revised).]

 The form and content of our report may need to be amended in the light of our audit findings.